bygreencn/OCRaptor/README.md

 ![Alt text](img/OCRaptorIcon.png)

 **OCRaptor** allows you to create a **full-text index** of your document files in a specified folder.
-You can search that index rather than running a full-text search of each individul document file in your catalog.
+You can search that index rather than running a full-text search of each individual document file in your catalog.
 An index search produces a results list with links to the occurrences of the indexed documents.

 The main focus of this application lies on [optical character recognition (OCR)](http://en.wikipedia.org/wiki/Optical_character_recognition).